MS Viking Grace: Background

-Contract about the ship

-On 25 October 2010 Viking Line and STX Finland made a contract about building the ship.
+On 25 October 2010 Viking Line and STX Finland drew up a contract to build the ship.
 According to Viking Line the contract still depended on environmental support from the Finnish state.
 On 26 October 2010 no decision to support Viking Line's ship order was made in the additional budget negotiations of the Finnish government.
 According to Prime Minister of Finland Mari Kiviniemi a provision to give the support would be extended to 2011, but possible decisions would be made in an economic-political minister board.
 The CEO of STX Finland Juha Heikinheimo said that conceptual design work of the ship had already been going on for a long time.
 According to him, the proper design work started as soon as the contract was signed.
 Viking Line was also in negotiations with Gasum about providing the gas to Turku and Stockholm.
 The ship order also depended on the result of the negotiations with Gasum.

 On 21 December 2010 the financial board of the Finnish government supported the environmental support decision of the ministry of traffic and communications.
 A support grant of 28 million euro was given to Viking Line for investments to improve the environmental protection of the ships, meaning to build a new ship.
 The support program still required acceptance from the European Commission for Viking Line's support request.
 The support would be given to Viking Line after the ship had been delivered and added to the merchant ship list, however in 2012 at the earliest.

 On the next day 22 December Viking Line and STX Finland announced that the ship building contract had entered into force.
 Conditions in the contract included getting environmental support.
 Backman also said that Viking Line was in negotiations about getting fuel for the new ship with three Finnish companies and the Swedish company AGA AB.